 Area Development Program (ADP)

 To invest in two general areas: critical infrastructure and business and workforce development.
-Critical infrastructure investments mainly include water and wastewater systems, transportation networks, broadband, and other projects anchoring regional economic development.
+Critical infrastructure investments mainly include water and wastewater systems, energy, transportation, broadband, and other projects anchoring regional economic development.
 Business and workforce investments primarily focus on entrepreneurship, worker training and education, food systems, leadership, and other human capital development.